-- A. In accordance with Art.
-VI-B-4-c, Regional and Sectional managers shall appoint judges after consultation with the entire Contest Committee. - B. Selection: Local managers, in conjunction with their contest committees, are urged to select judges from the list of preferred judges supplied by the IHSA Office and to employ those who are located as near the contest center as possible.
+A. In accordance with Art.
+VI-B-4-c, Regional and Sectional managers shall appoint judges after consultation with the entire Contest Committee.
+B. Selection: Local managers, in conjunction with their contest committees, are urged to select judges from the list of preferred judges supplied by the IHSA Office and to employ those who are located as near the contest center as possible.
 Also, coaches from participating schools must be available throughout each contest for judging assignments.
 Judges for the State Final will be selected by the State Contest Committee.
-Tournament workers and Contest Committee personnel, assigned to work with the tabulation of results, should not be used as judges, except in emergency situations and with the approval of the Contest Committee.